 Types of Scrap Gold:

 Scrap gold can come in different forms.
-Some of the common ones that qualify for scrap gold are tangled gold chains, watches, outdated jewelry, entangled or broken bracelets, pins, brooches, class rings, wedding or engagement rings, jewelry with missing stones, promise rings, retirement pins, jewelry not in pairs like single earrings, or any broken or bent precious metal items.
+Some of the common ones that qualify for scrap gold are tangled gold chains, watches, outdated jewelry.
+Also, entangled or broken bracelets, pins, brooches, rings, wedding/engagement rings, jewelry, or any broken or bent precious metal items.

 Importance of License:

-If you want to sell the scrap gold that you own to a jeweler or a refiner, all you have to do is show your ID, but if you are planning to get into the buying and selling gold business in the USA, you will require a license.
+If you want to sell the scrap gold that you own to a jeweler or a refiner, all you have to do is show your ID.
+Although, if you are planning to get into the buying and selling gold business in the USA, you will need a license.
 Without a license, you may be violating the law.
 If you do not want to get a license at present, you can take up a part-time or full-time job as a buyer or broker with a business that already has a license, as suggested earlier.